SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 Expressions can be written using Excel-style expressions in SharePoint Online and SharePoint Server Subscription Edition starting with the 22H2 feature update, or by using Abstract Syntax Tree expressions in SharePoint Online, SharePoint Server Subscription Edition, and SharePoint Server 2019.

-All fields in `ViewFields` can be referred in expressions, even if it's marked `Explicit`.
+All fields in `ViewFields` can be referred to in expressions, even if it's marked `Explicit`.

 ### Excel-style expressions